Welcome to Counseling & Testing Services

 MTSU Counseling Services

 We’re still here for you!
 MTSU Counseling Services remains fully committed to the emotional health and wellness of our students during this unprecedented time of the COVID-19 pandemic.
-In keeping with recommendations for social distancing, appointments are being shifted to HIPAA-compliant telemental health consult sessions or telephone for the remainder of Spring 2020.
+In keeping with recommendations for social distancing, appointments are being shifted to HIPAA-compliant telemental health consult sessions or telephone.

 - In order to maximize our ability to see as many students as possible during this challenging time, we will limit the number of clients we accept for on-going, weekly sessions.
 Our primary focus will be providing supportive care and problem-solving assistance during one-time appointments.